Home Run Derby: 2015–2019, 2021–2023

+Since 2024

+The format was revised prior to the 2024 event.
+The first round has reverted back to an open round, where the top four competitors advance.
+They now have three minutes, or 40 pitches, to hit as many home runs as possible.
+During this run, the hitters are entitled to one 30-second timeout.
+After their initial run ends, the hitters go into a new, un-timed "bonus period", where they attempt to hit as many home runs as possible before making three outs (any swing that is not a home run).
+During this period, if a competitor hits a home run that travels over 425 ft, they earn an additional out to work with.
+Ties are broken by the distance of the longest home run; otherwise, if both players tie, a one-minute playoff, and if needed, multiple three-swing rounds to decide it.

+The second round is a bracket-style round, where the competitors are seeded based on their performance in the previous round.
+The winners of their respective head-to-head matchup advance to the finals.
+The rules for the round remain the same, with the tiebreaker rules from the previous format remaining as well.

+The final round remains largely the same, except for the time limit reducing to two minutes and the pitch limit reducing to 27 pitches.
+Whoever hits the most home runs in the round is declared champion; otherwise, players go into a one-minute playoff, and if needed, multiple three-swing rounds to decide it.

 Gold balls

 From 2005 to 2013, a gold ball has been used once a player reaches nine outs (in 2014 when the T-Mobile Ball came into play, six; since 2015, during the final minute).
-If a batter hit a home run using the golden ball, Century 21 Real Estate and Major League Baseball would donate $21,000 (a reference to the "21" in "Century 21") per home run to charity (MLB donated to the Boys and Girls Clubs of America, and Century 21 donated to Easter Seals).
-In both 2005 and 2006, $294,000 was raised for the charities, equaling fourteen golden ball home runs per year.
-State Farm continued this in 2007 as they designated $17,000 per home run (one dollar for each of State Farm's agencies), to the Boys and Girls Clubs of America.
-In the 2007 event, fifteen golden balls were hit for a donation of $255,000, and ten ($170,000) were hit in the 2008 event.
+If a batter hit a home run using the golden ball, Century 21 Real Estate and Major League Baseball would donate $21,000 (a reference to the "21" in "Century 21") per home run to charity (MLB donated to the Boys & Girls Clubs of America, and Century 21 donated to Easterseals).
+In both 2005 and 2006, $294,000 was raised for the charities, equaling 14 golden ball home runs per year.
+State Farm continued this in 2007 as they designated $17,000 per home run (one dollar for each of State Farm's agencies), to the Boys & Girls Clubs of America.
+In the 2007 event, 15 golden balls were hit for a donation of $255,000, and 10 ($170,000) were hit in the 2008 event.
 For 2009, State Farm added $5,000 for all non-Gold Ball homers, and $517,000 was collected.
 For 2010, the non-Gold Ball homer was reduced to $3,000 per home run and a total of $453,000 was collected.
-Since 2014 any homer hit off a T-Mobile Ball resulted in a $10,000 donation to charity by T-Mobile and MLB, to Team Rubicon.
+Since 2014 any homer hit off a magenta T-Mobile Ball resulted in a $10,000 donation to charity by T-Mobile and MLB, to Team Rubicon.